temporalio/documentation/blog/2021-06-22-activity-timeouts.md

 <!--truncate-->

-Part of the benefit of moving business logic to Temporal is how it implements retries and timeouts for Activities in a standardized way.
+One benefit of moving business logic to Temporal is how Temporal implements retries and timeouts for Activities in a standardized way.
 This has the effect of adding a reliability layer atop unreliable Activities and Workers, in a durable and scalable fashion.
 However, understanding the terminology can be a bit intimidating at first glance.

 This post (together with the embedded talk) aims to give you a solid mental model on what each Activity timeout does and when to use it.